Town News

 Important dates from the Registrar of Voters: Early Voting at the East Lyme Community Center October 20 to November 2, 2025 (except October 28 and October 30) Daily 10:00AM to 6:00PM October 28 and October 30 8:00AM to 8:00PM Curbside voting available during all voting hours.
 For… Read more >

-The next collection event of this year is on Saturday October 4, 2025 at Griswold Hwy Garage – 1148 Voluntown Rd (Rt 138).
+The last collection event of this year is on Saturday November 1, 2025 at Ledyard High School – 24 Gallup Hill Rd.
 All events start at 9:00AM and end promptly at 1:00PM.
-This video from East Lyme’s Public Works Director Joe Bragaw explains the type of… Read more >
+This video from East Lyme’s Public Works Director Joe Bragaw explains the type of materials… Read more >

 I-95 closures – Exits 70-72